35 Small Acts of Kindness to Brighten Someone’s Day Instantly

 Treat a long-distance friend

-If you know someone special who is celebrating a birthday or promotion, send them money via Venmo to buy coffee or lunch for themselves.
-This small act will demonstrate that you are thinking of them from afar and as the old saying goes, “the best ship of all is friendship.”
-If your BFF is closer, treat them to watching these best movies about friends.
+If you know someone special who is celebrating a birthday or promotion, send them money via Venmo to buy coffee or lunch for themselves, or order them a drink or meal to be delivered directly to them!
+This small act of kindness will demonstrate that you are thinking of them from afar and as the old saying goes, “the best ship of all is friendship.”
+No matter where your BFF lives, you can always share your movie night with these best movies about friends.

 Help a class stay healthy

 On the first day of school, send your kid in with a bag of tissues, antibacterial wipes, and paper towels, which will help keep everyone healthy, safe, and clean.
-Here are 12 more heartwarming stories that will restore your faith in humanity.
+This is so important, especially after the year we’ve had!

 Call your parents and grandparents regularly